kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 functional requirements is a nice feature, but it allows one to send in types that do not semantically adhere to the callee's expectations.
 This is a good reason for having static and strong types in the language.

+A shortening sequence could be very useful.
+The above poses the problem: "What if we want to write something in a shorter fashion?".

+	#Step euler {
+		sml.out << "could be done this way";
+	}

+Where the code generator #Step basically generates the signature of euler, knowing that iterative signatures look alike.
+The use of code generation can mediate a tonne of boilerplate to simple cg invocations.
+This requires that code generators be granted.
+My issue with granting is that there is too much implicit information.

+	#Re[32f] { }
+	(32f out : 32f in) { }

+What's nice about code generation is its versatility.
+The power of code generation is unmatched.
+There needs to be a sort of formal and clean way to specify all of Cxy.
+Let's just compare:

+	// C++
+	float euler(float (*function)(), float step, float initial) { }
+	# Cxy
+	(32f : ptr (32f:32f); 32f step initial) euler { }

+It's shorter than the C++ version.
+By making names optional, they can be considered.
+'in' or 'out' in methods.
+Depending on their location of course.
+C++ has the edge with pointers because they use two fewer characters.
+They can also concat the * with the name, so it becomes three character savings.
+I like the short form for methods though.

+	(: 1u; this) control {}

+No need to write 'in' or 'out' there.
+It's a nice shortening form.

+	StringMap map;
+	map.add(from="Hello!"; to="There");
+	sml.out << map["Hello!"];